IuliiaKonovalova/school_app/README.md

 - ![Home page Benefits section](documentation/features/home_page/home_page_benefits.png)

-This section has 3 cards, each with a title, a description and an image.
+This section has 3 cards, each with a title, a description, and an image.

 On the mobile version, the cards are displayed in two rows.